bwcompton/EcoAssess/dev/implementation-plan.md

    scoping issue is structurally gone — every helper can see every other.
    Remaining: switch *link* in the UI + state-encoding URL params (WS 4), Matomo per-mode dimension (when we touch the Matomo JS).

 3. **Data layer**: config constants; startup checks for parcels + POS modeled on the GeoServer ping; graceful degradation paths.

 4. **MA-mode UI deltas** — **shell built 2026-05-21**: switch field (sidebar, above Version; compact wording; wired to `switch.url`), `boundary.label` swap, "Show protected open space" + "Show parcel data" checkboxes, "or [Select parcel(s)]" button, 5 new tooltips.
 Controls exist but are inert — their behavior is WS 5/6.
 Remaining: switch view-state preservation (decision 7), and the WS 5/6 behaviors.

 5. **Parcel selection → project area**: assemble selected parcels into an sf object → `session$userData$poly`, `drawn = FALSE`.
 Existing `getReport` machinery (validate / transform / area limits / report) then applies unchanged.

 6. **Overlays**: `addProtectedOpenSpace()` helper (filter `LEV_PROT == 'P'`);
    parametrize `addBoundaries()` by `cfg$boundary_layers`; prep + publish counties/towns layer on both GeoServers.

 7. **Update About this site**: include info on Massachusetts version.
 I'm leaning towards two separate versions that are identical, with the new Massachusetts stuff added in the Mass version.
 A bit of a pain to keep updated, but it'll be pretty stable and alternatives seem overly-complicated.
 I think this is cleaner than having a separate tab for About Massachusetts version or some such.
 I need to add the following text to aboutTool.md:

    - Title: About this site (Massachusetts version | Regional version)

    - Include a note about switching + explain the two versions (both versions)

    - Include the Massachusetts stuff where appropriate (Mass version)

+   - Mass version: "Open space and parcel boundaries often differ.
+This is a data issue from MassGIS.
+Although we believe the parcel boundaries are generally more accurate, both layers are inexact."

 8. **Daily monitor**: GitHub Actions workflow.

 9. **Tooltips** for every new control.

 10. **Test + deploy** (single instance).

-11. **Deploy mass_counties and mass_towns on AcuGIS** if those fuckers ever get our server back up.
+11. **Deploy mass_counties and mass_towns on AcuGIS -- 2026-05-28 done** if those fuckers ever get our server back up.
 It's currently down.

+12. **Use Category = 6 for Hesk for Massachusetts version -- 2026-05-28 done**

+13. **Try adding PAD-US to regional version**.
+These data are kind of crappy, but they're the only comprehensive open space data out there.
+I tried adding this in July 2024, and it was too crappy to keep.
+It's on an ESRI server, and I was using leaflet.esri.
+From my notes:

+    1- It is slow and kind of ugly--they seem to have 2 copies of every poly, so it doesn't work to mess with opacity, and they include entire states as polys, so it doesn't work to fill the polys.
+It loads an entire state, so it's super-sluggish.

+    I'd like to give it a quick try with our current approach to loading ESRI data to see if it's worth including.

 ## Parcel display/selection design (from readMVT precedent)